Down

 Settle down: To establish a stable life or residence; also used to mean calming oneself or others.

-Establishing residence: After years of traveling, they decided to settle down in the countryside.
+Establishing residence: After years of travelling, they decided to settle down in the countryside.

 Calming oneself: Take a deep breath and settle down; everything will be fine.